 In the second example, he’s taking value.

-Both of these responses are due to the same cause – his plight.
+Both of these responses from the homeless man are due to the same cause – his plight.
 However, these two reactions feel different to the people around him.

-No. perhaps the odd person here and there might label him needy, but the essence of what he is doing is not needy.
-He’s just feeling.
+No, not at all.
+Perhaps the odd person here and there might label him as needy, but the essence of what he is doing is not needy.

-His second response however, would indeed come across more needy.
+His second response of begging for money in the street however, that would indeed come across needy.